campox747/revisor/README.md

 Once installed, Revisor injects a lightweight global script wrapper into your Git config.

-When you run `git revisor`, the extension uses a local file-bridge pipeline (`pending-args.txt`) to securely pass environment metrics from your shell directly to the VS Code Extension Host, circumventing traditional CLI-to-editor limitations.
+When you run `git revisor`, the extension uses a local file-bridge pipeline (`pending-args.txt`) to securely pass environment metrics from your shell directly to the VS Code Extension Host, circumventing CLI-to-editor limitations.

 ## Requirements